lukasbestle/moneymoney-paddle/README.md

 # Paddle extension for MoneyMoney

-This extension for [MoneyMoney](https://moneymoney-app.com/) retrieves the balance and transactions of [Paddle](https://www.paddle.com) vendor accounts and optionally downloads the payout invoices to the MoneyMoney statements view.
+This extension for [MoneyMoney](https://moneymoney-app.com/) retrieves the balance and transactions of [Paddle](https://www.paddle.com) vendor accounts and optionally downloads the payout invoices and monthly statements to the MoneyMoney statements view.

 ## How to use